AnhDuongVo/AnhDuongVo.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
+       At the ETH AI Center, I greatly enjoy collaborating across disciplines — from neuroscience and psychology to hardware, education, and computer vision — together with both academic and industry partners.

        My research interest is to
         - develop new data science methods on multimodal data
         - build Machine Learning models inspired by the brain